menik1126/NTK-KV/README.md

 ## News

-- [2024-10-16] We start researching the approximation of softmax in the KV cache setting to achieve linearization.!
+- [2024-10-16] We start researching the approximation of softmax in the KV cache setting to achieve linearization!
+Second-order linear kernels may have strong approximation capabilities, allowing us to approximate the softmax kernel without training.

 ## TODO:
 - [ ] Support linear kernel approximation of softmax operation.